MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/index.md

 types of language analysis.
 For example, it can be used to identify parts of speech and determine the language represented by a block of text.

-## CarPlay
+## Vision framework

-In iOS 12, third-party apps can deliver maps and turn-by-turn navigation instructions in CarPlay by using the new CarPlay framework.
+The Vision framework includes an improved face detector that can detect faces in various orientations.
+Also, request revisions can now be used to elect a specific Vision framework algorithm revision.

+## Photo and video APIs

+In iOS 12, the portrait segmentation API returns a portrait effects matte, a linear mask that delineates the foreground from the background of a portrait image and can be used to create various image effects. iOS 12 also makes it is possible to use depth data from the TrueDepth camera for real-time video effects.

-## Automatic strong passwords
+## Passwords

-iOS 12 will suggest and store usernames and strong passwords for applications containing a create account screen.
-The suggested passwords can be generated based on a default, 20-character format or based on developer-specified password rules.
-This feature makes use of associated domains and specified content types on new username and new password fields.

-## AutoFill Credential Provider Extensions
+iOS 12 makes it easier for users and developers to work with passwords:

+- Password AutoFill and automatic strong passwords make it possible to automatically generate, store, and use strong passwords in iOS applications when signing up for and logging into an application.
+- Security Code AutoFill makes it possible to use SMS-based authentication codes without manual cutting and pasting or memorization.
+- The `ASWebAuthenticationSession` class streamlines the process of working with federated authentication services.
-With iOS 12, third-party password manager applications can provide an extension to supply username and password values to login fields.
+- Autofill Credential Provider extensions make it possible for third-party password applications to supply username and passwords to login fields.

 ## HealthKit updates